mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/diag.md

 ### Code Example 2

-> When the input parameter `x` is a one-dimensional tensor and `diagonal` is not 0, this API of PyTorch controls the position of the diagonal to be considered, while this API of MindSpore does not have a `diagonal` parameter, and the output obtained from this API can be processed by mindspore.ops.pad to achieve the same function.
+> When the input parameter `x` is a one-dimensional tensor and `diagonal` is not 0, this API of PyTorch controls the position of the diagonal, while this API of MindSpore does not have a `diagonal` parameter, and the output obtained from this API can be processed by mindspore.ops.pad to achieve the same function.

 ```python
 # PyTorch